Azuriom/Azuriom/README.md

 ### Docker

-For an easy development setup, you can use the provided [Docker](https://www.docker.com/) configuration, by using the following command:
+For an easy development setup, you can use the provided [Docker](https://www.docker.com/) configuration.

+First download the latest [Azuriom release](https://github.com/Azuriom/Azuriom/releases/latest) and extract it in a folder.
+Then, start Azuriom with Docker by running the following command:
 ```bash
 docker-compose up -d
 ```